Atomwaffenverbotsvertrag UNO 2017

 cooperate with the competent international authority designated pursuant to

-paragraph 6 of this Article for the purpose of verifying the irreversible elimination
+paragraph 6 of this Article for the purpose of verifying the irreversible

 of its nuclear-weapon programme.
 The competent international authority shall